Bazaar-e-Husn: Major themes

 The novel seems to be located firmly in a place, Varanasi, and a time, the turn of the 20th century, when the British Raj started handing over power to local elites through municipalities, in some towns and cities.

 While the Urdu title highlights the fall of the heroine, the Hindi title highlights her redemption: It is tempting to see the two titles as widely symptomatic of their respective literary cultures.

 Vasudha Dalmia, an American academic of South Asian culture with special focus on the Hindi language, has written an introduction to the English translation.
 This details the context in which the novel is set: the ancient orthodox Hindu city of Varanasi and the spaces of the Kothis and the Benarasi courtesan is stated to be an interesting choice.
 The Benarasi courtesan filled an important place in the aesthetic and literary culture of North India — as well as in the cultural history of the city and its citizens.

 In another paper, on the significance of this novel to the North Indian society and culture, Vasudha Dalmia points out that the title itself, Seva (service) and Sadanam (house), suggests the many layered social texture of Varanasi.
 The move to remove the courtesans from the heart of the city (Chauk) can be seen as a metaphor, for a new (North) India, which was seeking to modernise and refashion its image — removing courtesans from its heart and shifting them to the periphery.

 Arshia Sattar in a review of the translation states that "Premchand has always used his women characters as the lens through which society is critiqued.
-A reading his 'Sevasadan' in English translation almost 90 years after it was written brings home the fact that little has changed: women are still striving to control their own destinies."
+A reading of his 'Sevasadan' in English translation almost 90 years after it was written brings home the fact that little has changed: women are still striving to control their own destinies."

 Adaptations

+In 1934, director Nanubhai Vakil adapted Bazaar-e-Husn in the Hindi film Seva Sadan, starring Zubeida.

 K. Subramaniam adapted the novel as a Tamil movie, Sevasadanam (1938), which was the first film for the famous Carnatic music singer, M. S. Subbulakshmi.
 Bazaar E Husn is a 2014 Indian Hindi-language film, based on the novel.
 Seva Sadan, a television film adaptation of the novel was broadcast by Doordarshan, the Indian national public broadcaster.